CanonicalLtd/maas-docs/en/installconfig-checklist.md

 *must* have their public SSH key installed on it.

-Study [user accounts][user-accounts] to learn about how to create more users and how to add their SSH keys to MAAS.
+Study [user accounts][user-accounts] to learn about how to create more users and how to add their public SSH keys to MAAS.
 Once that's done, every deployed machine will automatically have that key installed.

 ## Add a node